maxwolf621/OauthUser/Oauth2UserEndpoints.md

  *  resolve request to AuthorizaionRequest
  */
 private OAuth2AuthorizationRequest resolve(HttpServletRequest request, String registrationId, String redirectUriAction) {

 	if (registrationId == null) {
 		return null;
 	}

-	// Find if the Client is registered or not
+	// Find if the Client(OUR SPRING APPLICATION) is registered on third party application or not
 	ClientRegistration clientRegistration = this.clientRegistrationRepository.findByRegistrationId(registrationId);
 	if (clientRegistration == null) {

 		throw new IllegalArgumentException("Invalid Client Registration with Id: " + registrationId);
 	}

-	// Create Oauth2AuthorizationRequest's extra attributes via clientRegistration and attributes in httpservletrequest Map<String, Object> attributes = new HashMap<>();
+	// Create Oauth2AuthorizationRequest's extra attributes
+	// via clientRegistration and attributes in httpservletrequest Map<String, Object> attributes = new HashMap<>();

 	attributes.put(OAuth2ParameterNames.REGISTRATION_ID, clientRegistration.getRegistrationId());
 	OAuth2AuthorizationRequest.Builder builder = getBuilder(clientRegistration, attributes);

-	//** Expand ReirectUri for redirect endpoint
+	//Expand ReirectUri for redirect endpoint
-	//*  ( the one in client registration + each attributes in requqest )
-	String redirectUriStr = expandRedirectUri(request, clientRegistration, redirectUriAction);
+	//( the one in client registration + each attributes in requqest ) String redirectUriStr = expandRedirectUri(request, clientRegistration, redirectUriAction);